Essex County Correctional Facility, Newark, New Jersey

 March 17, 2020 – Ongoing

 A group of detainees at the Essex County Correctional Facility in Newark, New Jersey have organized a hunger strike demanding their immediate release as COVID-19 pandemic spreads throughout New Jersey and the world.
 The private facility is operated by CoreCivic under contract with Immigration and Custom’s Enforcement (ICE).
+Over 50 people total participated between this hunger strike and the concurrent strike at the Hudson County Corrections and Rehabilitation Center.

 The Bronx Defenders, a public defender nonprofit that is in touch with the hunger strikers, released the following statement from the detainees,